5 Easy Steps to Clean Brake Fluid and Keep Your Car Safe

 How Brake Fluid Damages Car Paint?

 Brake fluid is a corrosive substance that can damage car paint.
 If it leaks from a brake line, it can eat away at the paint on the car.
 This can cause the paint to chip and peel, and it can also damage the underlying metal.
+To protect your car’s paint job, it is important to keep an eye on your brake fluid levels and promptly fix any leaks.

 The Length of Time Needed to Cause Brake Fluid Damage